bitcoincashorg/bitcoincash.org/spec/cashaddr.md

 #### Data

-For three reserved prefixes, the data must encode an output hash has defined bellow (see [Address Types](#addresstypes)).
+For the three reserved prefixes, the data must encode an output hash has defined bellow (see [Address Types](#addresstypes)).
 For any other prefix the data component is unspecified.

 To keep within the intended use cases,
 * Wallets should always be able to produce an address for one of the specified types, from the encoded data, and